acse-yg1520/Final-Project/README.md

 Bubble Analyser was developed for Matlab 2020, or newer.
 However, it might run with older versions of Matlab.
 Bubble Analyser uses the following Toolboxes: Image Processing and Signal Processing.

-You can find the sample bubble images inside the folder `sample_photos`.
+You can find the sample bubble images inside the folder `Sample_photos`.

 ## Reference
 Mesa, Diego, Quintanilla, Paulina, and Reyes, Francisco (2022).
 Bubble Analyser — An open-source software for bubble size measurement using image analysis.
 Minerals Engineering, Volume 180, 2022, 107497, ISSN 0892-6875 https://doi.org/10.1016/j.mineng.2022.107497.